hardwario/docs/chester/platform-management/hardwario-manager.md

 ### Firmware Update

 You can update your **CHESTER** device via this page.
-You can find pre-built apps for catalog applications [here](./catalog-applications#application-firmware) or you will receive a link to your custom build firmware via e-mail.
+You can find [**pre-built binaries**](../catalog-applications/index.md#application-firmware) for catalog applications, or you will receive a link to your custom build firmware via e-mail.

 Click on **SCAN QR CODE** to get the link to firmware **(1)**.
 When you do so and scan a valid QR code, you get information about firmware **(2)**.
 If this information is OK, you can start flashing by pressing **UPDATE FIRMWARE (3)**.
 You can click at **START OVER**, if you want to update to different firmware **(4)**.